 Provide a secure payment portal.
-There are a number of rent collection apps that allow you to collect rent if you don’t have your own white-labeled payment dashboard.
+There are a number of that allow you to collect rent if you don’t have your own white-labeled payment dashboard.
 Whatever you choose, make sure your residents know that you will never ask them to send rent any other way without first notifying them through an official channel, like your resident app or the specific official email address you provided to them.

 5. Lawsuit Scams

 Lawsuit scams often target older properties.
 The scammer will move in to a property and create a legitimate-seeming reason to sue the property owner or management company.
 In some cases, they may even cause damage to the property so they can claim that the damage was pre-existing and include that in the lawsuit.
 These lawsuits are often thrown out, but in the meantime, the individual running the scam will refuse to pay rent “until the lawsuit is settled,” knowing that in most cases, the property manager can not evict them during the court proceedings.